yesminegaaloul/tic-tac-tao/README.md

 4) After playing the data will be saved only if one of the users is disconnected.
 5) I persisted each player entry in the database with the following attributes:
-6) Game-process: represents every game players played with: x,y : the cell chosen by the player username action : there are three types of actions :
+6) Game-process: represents every game players played with: <br>
+                  x,y : the cell chosen by the player username
+                  action : there are three types of actions :